CraigCraig-jpeg/C-Cmake/README.md

 # C-Cmake
-Cmake and file creator for c++.it includes making use of the compiler
+Cmake and file creator for c++.it includes making use of the compiler next copy the Dev2 file into your home directory for instance home/your name or the name /Dev2...

 you will need:
 -g++ codelite cmake

+run sudo apt install g++ codelite Cmake vim

 additionally(preference):
 -vim